This story of Patea’s Port come from the treasure of a book written by Ian Church in 1977 – Little Ships of Patea…

 In June 1878 Sherwood laid the foundation stone for the breakwater, & addressed the large crowd gathered, his words were well chosen ‘One half of our lives are spent in wondering if a thing can be done and the other half in wondering why it was not done before’.
 The Patea Steam Shipping Company was also formed in 1878.
 The Company’s first steamer was the 79 ton, 83 feet long, steamer ‘Patea’ which arrived in Patea in February 1879, and served the township for many years.
 ‘Patea’ carried 20 passengers and offered them an overnight service to Wellington, returning the next evening.
 Her arrivals & departures were always treated as occasions by the settlers.
 Special Christmas excursions to the Marlborough Sounds were advertised at £4 a ticket.
 The ‘Town Wharf’ was constructed in 1881, off York Street.
 By the turn of the century it had been extended as the sheep industry prospered, and the Storage Shed for Wool bales enlarged with a second wool dumping plant installed.
 The steamer ‘Waverley’ was also acquired by the Company in 1883 and later the 'Wakatu'.
 The Patea Steam Shipping Company went into voluntary liquidation in August 1886.
 A second Patea Shipping Company was formed in 1897, they purchased the steamers 'Kiripaka' and 'Kapiti'.
 In 1912 this was taken over by the West Coast (Dairy) Refridgeration Company, and became the South Taranaki Shipping Company.
 They carried on Dairy Produce export to Wellington in the ships 'Mana', 'Kiripaka', 'Kapuni' and 'Hawera'.
 Later ships to join the fleet were: 'Inaha', 'Foxton', 'Tairoa'.

-In March 1879 W Aitchison was given the contract to erect a lighthouse at the heads 130 feet above the river.
+In March 1879 William Aitchison was given the contract to erect a lighthouse at the heads 130 feet above the river.
 This burnt down in February 1889 and was replaced by McCarty & Hunger.
 This was later replaced by 'Time Balls'.
 Hirst & Milroy’s wharves were taken over by the Harbour Board in 1879.
 By 1883 the Railway had come and made a large impact on Patea, but it did not make the port redundant, as had been suggested a few years earlier.
 The Railway Wharf was opened in 1883.
 In 1884 Patea was finally declared a port of entry and the Customs Office opened in August.
 The district was then in a depression caused by the fall in wool prices.
 Thompson drew up plans for a western breakwater in 1883 but the Harbour Board had no money.
 In 1890 meetings were held and a new ‘Patea Shipping Company’ was proposed.
 In October 1897 work began on a ‘guide pier’, a temporary measure until the Western Breakwater Wall could be built.
 The pier was constructed of totara and steel.
 Ships no longer had to wriggle & zigzag their way into the river.

 Finally, twenty five years after Sir John Coodes report, the Harbour Board decided to erect the western breakwater.
 Mr Leslie Reynolds was engaged to design the work and a loan of £20,000 was raised.
 A public ceremony of the laying of the first block was held in November 1903.
 Seven-ton blocks proved too light and fourteen-ton blocks had to be used.
 Lack of finance delayed the work but it was completed by October 1905.
 In 1899 deputations to Wellington, submissions to the Dept of Agriculture and meetings throughout the district resulted in Patea being declared a butter grading Port, despite opposition of New Plymouth.
 South Taranaki Dairy companies formed a co-operative grading firm, the ‘West Coast Refrigeration Company’.
 In 1901 a site down river from the Railway Wharf was chosen for the Cool Stores, and the Harbour Board offered to provide a wharf alongside.
 In 1902 1,791 tons of dairy produce were exported worth £338,964".